Pupwiz/my-debian/simple-cdd-conf/README.md

 `partman-2-disk-keep` profile is not actually a `partman-auto` invocation, but my custom workaround to bypass `partman-auto` with it's limitation and preserve existing `home` and `backup` partitions.
-Script assumed that existing partitions were previously created with `partman-2-disk` scenario (LVM names are hardcoded).
+Script assumed that existing partitions were previously created with `partman-2-disk` scenario (partitions and LVM names are hardcoded).
 It is very basic and does not support any other partitioning scheme.
 It mounts all partitions for installer be able to continue and erases their content (except `home`).
 It also preserves `/etc/fstab`.
 So, to use it partitions and `/etc/fstab` should not be corrupted.
-Though it will not erase content of `home`, but it will copy usual skeleton files to it (bash profiles, etc).
+Though it will not erase content of `home`, but it will run post-installation script on it.
 To be on the safe side, it's better to backup all data.
 Main use case of this scenario is to completely reinstall system (for example - clean upgrade) without need to restore all the data from external backup drive afterward.
-Also, keep in mind that postinstall scripts are written in assumption of clean install and may not work as expected on the altered `home` directory.
-Scripts may fail to replace existing files and execute.
-Manual intervention or reparation may be required.
-In case it won't replace existing files, see scripts in the `/etc/skel` dir and copy & execute them manually.
-Yet another
-caveat: you may need to fix `/etc/fstab` after installation, as line will be added by script to fix issue with `apt` unable to find cdrom.
+So, all `/`, `/boot`, `/var`, etc will be erased.
+Also, keep in mind that post-install scripts are written in assumption of clean install and may not work as expected on the altered `home` directory.
+My tests shows, that Debian refuses to copy skeleton files into existing user's directory.
+So, scripts will not run on first boot after installation (and, probably, for good).
+You may want to run them (or some portions of them) manually, copying them from `/etc/skel`.
+For example, VirtualBox Addons installation will not be started automatically in this case.
+And, because of that, Xorg may fail to start due lack of driver.
+To repair it, you may need to login via `tty2` (Alt-F2), and run scripts from there.
+Yet another caveat: you may need to fix `/etc/fstab` after installation, as line will be added by script to fix issue with `apt` unable to find cdrom.

 Currently I do not need any other partitioning scheme.
 To add a new one use existing ones as an example.

+### Installation options (combinations of profiles)

+To put it simple, here are my usual combinations of profiles for various needs.

+#### VirtualBox, general use

+Default settings for Debian in vbox - one disk, bios.

+Profiles: `nick-i3-deb` + `vbox` + `partman-sda-atomic`.

+#### VirtualBox, closer laptop emulation

+This is to test installer and other related scripts before deploy them to laptop.

+Settings in vbox - based on default for Debian, but with EFI enabled and 2 disks.
+First disk is SSD (250G on laptop, 230G in vbox), second one is HDD (1TB on laptop, 900G in vbox).
+Just to be sure that it all will fit onto real hardware, I make vbox disks a bit smaller (to avoid errors due measurement units nonsense).

+Profiles: `nick-i3-deb` + `vbox` + `partman-2-disk`.
+Or, to preserve existing partitions: `nick-i3-deb` + `vbox` + `partman-2-disk-keep`.

+#### Laptop

+Profiles: `nick-i3-deb` + `laptop` + `partman-2-disk`.
+Or, to preserve existing partitions: `nick-i3-deb` + `laptop` + `partman-2-disk-keep`.

 ## After installation